Jane Doe (character): Fictional character biography

 After the Black Glove's failed plan to destroy Batman, Jane Doe and the rest of the inmates from Arkham Asylum were transferred to Blackgate until Arkham was completely decontaminated.
-The second Black Mask organizes a plan of action that involves Jane Doe, Adam Bomb, Firefly, and the other escaped Arkham patients.
-When Commissioner James Gordon visits District Attorney Hampton's office and tries to get an arrest warrant on Two-Face, Jane Doe breaks into the office, gunning down Hampton and shooting Gordon three times as a "message from Two-Face."
+The second Black Mask organizes a plan of action that involves Doe, Adam Bomb, Firefly, and the other escaped Arkham patients.
+When Commissioner James Gordon visits District Attorney Hampton's office and tries to get an arrest warrant on Two-Face, Doe breaks into the office, gunning down Hampton and shooting Gordon three times as a "message from Two-Face."
 She was unaware that Gordon was wearing a bulletproof vest that saved his life.

-During the "Brightest Day" storyline, Jane Doe was seen in Arkham Asylum at the time when Deathstroke's incarnation of the Titans entered Arkham Asylum to deal with a certain patient.
+During the "Brightest Day" storyline, Jane Doe is seen in Arkham Asylum when Deathstroke's Titans enter Arkham Asylum to deal with a certain patient.
 After Osiris kills a guard, he unknowingly activates a switch that releases all the inmates, thus allowing Jane to escape once again.

 In 2011, DC Comics rebooted their universe with "The New 52."
 Jane Doe appeared at a bank posing as wealthy socialite Vivian Wenner.
 When her accountant stated that Vivian Wenner is legally dead and cannot access her accounts, a shootout occurs that attracted the attention of Batman.
-Jane Doe gives Batman the slip and was saved by the villain Wrath.
-Wrath then persuades Jane Doe to take a disguise that can enable her to infiltrate the Gotham City Police Department.
-When Batman confronts Harvey Bullock, he deduces that he is not the real Bullock as Jane Doe sheds her disguise.
-When Jane Doe is weakened by the ensuing fight, she is taken down by psychiatrist Dr. Abigail Wilburn as she and Batman discover the real Bullock locked in the basement.
-When remanded to Arkham Asylum, Jane Doe chooses Batman as her next target.
-Harvey later visits Arkham Asylum and learns that Dr. Wilburn is now Jane Doe's appointed psychotherapist when he goes to receive therapy for his trauma.
-In truth, Jane Doe was actually conversing with herself while being observed by Arkham doctors.
+Doe gives Batman the slip and was saved by the villain Wrath.
+Wrath then persuades Doe to take a disguise that can enable her to infiltrate the Gotham City Police Department.
+When Batman confronts Harvey Bullock, he deduces that he is not the real Bullock as Doe sheds her disguise.
+When Doe is weakened by the ensuing fight, she is taken down by psychiatrist Dr. Abigail Wilburn as she and Batman discover the real Bullock locked in the basement.
+When remanded to Arkham Asylum, Doe chooses Batman as her next target.
+Harvey later visits Arkham Asylum and learns that Dr. Wilburn is now Doe's appointed psychotherapist In truth, Doe was actually conversing with herself while being observed by Arkham doctors.

 Powers and abilities

 Jane Doe is driven by a psychological need to "become" other people, and thus is highly skilled at assuming the identities of anyone she chooses.
 Her choice method is removing her victim's skin and hair, wearing them over her own body, and then perfectly mimicking her victim's voice.
-Jane's disguises are usually near-perfect; she was able to spend two months impersonating Dr. Anne Carver before being discovered by Batman.
+Jane's disguises are usually near-perfect.
+She was able to spend two months impersonating Dr. Anne Carver before being discovered by Batman.
 Underneath her disguises, Jane's real appearance is that of a woman without her own skin, only muscle and tissue.
 Jane is skilled at hand-to-hand combat and is an expert at psychological manipulation and strategy.